EliasOPrado/tour-project/Readme.md

 14. On your `Heroku` dashboard click on `open app` button and check if the application is running correctly.

+### Add static files to AWS s3

+1. If there is a need to add your static files to AWS S3 you can follow [this stutorial](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).

 # Credits

 ## Media
   - The photos and video used in the project were downloaded from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/).
 Platforms that provides no-copyright media and free downloads.

 ## Code
   - This application was developed using [StartBootstrap](https://startbootstrap.com/templates/) templates and [snippets](https://startbootstrap.com/snippets/).
 But during the development good part of the original template and snippets were modified.
   - The 404 page snippet was acquired from [Bootsnipp](https://bootsnipp.com/snippets/).